 Alan has had an extensive career in private, public and not for profit sectors.
 He was a senior management consultant with KPMG and went on to be CEO of Wembley plc for 10 years before joining the Executive Board of FTSE 100 Compass plc.
 He then became CEO of Historic Royal Palaces and Chaired the Prince’s Foundation.
 Alan was the first Non executive Director on the Royal Air Force Board and served on the Board of Air Command.
 He is currently Chair of the charity Spirit of 2012 and is a Fellow of Windsor Leadership Trust.
 He is the co author of ‘Timeless Management’ (2002) and author of ‘The Human Capital Imperative’ (2017), both published by Palgrave Macmillan and edited ‘Great Britons on Success’ (2009).

 Susan Johnson OBE

-Susan has recently retired as Chief Executive at County Durham and Darlington Fire & Rescue Service.
+Susan was formerly the Chief Executive at County Durham and Darlington Fire & Rescue Service.
 Her appointment in 2005 meant she was the first woman and non-uniformed chief executive to lead a fire and rescue service in the United Kingdom.